sitialmasb/Studio-Capsule/README.md

 # 📸 STUDIO CAPSULE | Digital Photobooth

-A minimalist web-based digital photobooth built with **HTML, Tailwind CSS, and Vanilla JavaScript**.
+A minimalist web-based digital photobooth built with **HTML, CSS, and JavaScript**.

 Users can capture multiple poses, customize their photostrip with text and stickers, and download the final image.